Custom Home Builders Mississauga

 - Routed drain channels in solid surface

-- Shelf for cookbooks/wine rack – end of island
+- Shelf for cookbooks/wine rack – end of the island

 - Plan for where trash cans in all rooms will be stored

-- king center in kitchen with all the baking essentials at hand
+- king center in the kitchen with all the baking essentials at hand

 - Refrigerator drawer down low for the kids or special items